 - And remember…DETAIL DETAIL DETAIL!!!

 Learning to master selling to different personalities, and servant selling overall, takes years of practice and diligence.
+But eventually, you WILL close more sales, and it’ll feel great to get there!

-If you study top performing sales people, they take immediate action when they learn new, useful information.
+If you study top-performing salespeople, they take immediate action when they learn new, useful information.
 That’s what I encourage you to do with this information!
 Take action today!

 Question: How do you think selling according to personality style can help you?